Ask Slashdot: Where Do Old Programmers Go? - Slashdot

 Old programmers become ascended masters like St. Germain and live forever in the shadows, controlling the world.
 Or, they become greeters at Wal-Mart.
 Sometimes both.

-And they never die (Score:4, Insightful)
+And they never die (Score:3, Insightful)

 Old programmers become ascended masters like St. Germain and live forever in the shadows, controlling the world.
 Or, they become greeters at Wal-Mart.
 Sometimes both.